 Templer's Park is in need of stronger legal protection and management (Malaysia Red List Assessment Workshop January 2018).

 Studies on its taxonomy, population size, distribution, life history and ecology, and threats are needed.
 There is also a need for monitoring the population status of this species.

 Red List Status

-Listed as Endangered because its Extent of Occurrence is less than 5,000 km2, its distribution is severely fragmented, and there is continuing decline in the extent and quality of its habitat in Peninsular Malaysia.
+Listed as Endangered because its extent of occurrence (EOO) is 2,192 km2, it occurs five or fewer threat-defined locations, and there is continuing decline in the extent and quality of its habitat.

 This species may be a species complex, and further taxonomic work is required to verify this (K.O.
 Chan and E. Quah pers. comm.
 January 2018).

 IUCN SSC Amphibian Specialist Group 2018.
 Kalophrynus palmatissimus.
 The IUCN Red List of Threatened Species 2018: e.T57843A90961057. http://dx.doi.org/10.2305/IUCN.UK.2018-2.RLTS.T57843A90961057.en .Downloaded on 23 January 2019